Iowa driver's license renewal and extensions

 Des Moines, Iowa 50306-9204

-Honorably discharged veterans are eligible to have a “veteran” designation placed on their driver’s license (DL) or nonoperator identification (ID).
+Honorably discharged veterans are eligible to have a “veteran” designation placed on their driver’s license or nonoperator identification (ID).

 The veteran designation is a completely voluntary initiative designed to assist Iowa veterans.
 There are thousands of businesses throughout Iowa and the United States, including restaurants, hotels and even home improvement stores that give discounts to veterans.
 Some of those businesses require proof of veteran status.
-The veteran designation on a DL or ID card allows you to be quickly identified as a veteran, eliminating the need to carry official military papers for these purposes.
+The veteran designation on a driver's license or ID card allows you to be quickly identified as a veteran, eliminating the need to carry official military papers for these purposes.

 If you are applying for a new license or ID or are renewing a previous one, all usual fees apply.
 If you are requesting a duplicate or adding the veteran’s designation to your current DL or ID, there will be a fee of $10.